Air Quality Monitoring System Project

 Electronics project ESP32 Internet of Things IOT

-Air Quality Monitoring System – Project by ESP32 and Blynk IoT
+Air Quality Monitoring System – ESP32 + Blynk IoT Project

 Creating project like air quality monitoring system is a great way to keep track of environmental conditions in your area.
 This article will help you through the steps of setting up a system using the XIAO ESP32C6 board, various sensors, and the Blynk IoT platform.
 Here’s a detailed breakdown of the components and steps involved.
 Here we have used ESP32C6 you can use other variant of ESP32 by doing required changes in the program.